valentina893/Snake/README.md

 gcc src/main.c src/renderer.c src/snake.c src/input.c src/game.c -o snake $(pkg-config --cflags --libs sdl2) && ./snake
 ```

+AT YOUR OWN RISK:
+Try installing the .dmg file from the [downloads](/downloads/) folder if you are using a mac and do not want to compile yourself.

 New features to be added can be found in the [todo](/docs/todo.md) document.